 There are polarized lenses, transitions or photochromic, and tinted lenses.
 Finally, we need to discuss the finishes such as anti-reflective, UV or polarized protection, scratch resistance, and mirror finishes.

 No eyes are alike.
 Which is why when it comes to choosing eyeglass lenses and helping you see your best, there are a variety of eyeglass lenses options specifically designed to help meet your individual vision needs.
 You also then have Single Vision, Bifocals, Trifocals, or Progressive Lenses.

-Do not forget sunglasses either.
+Do not forget replacement prescription lenses for sunglasses either.
 The right prescription lens can have a huge impact on how well your eyeglasses and sunglasses work for you.
 Make the best choice by considering the way you see, the things you do, and how you live.